Awsomeworld304/Awsomeworld304/README.md

 \
 I'm also working on little projects in the background.\
 \
+I'm more backend then fronend in terms of web development, but I'm working on becoming a full-stack developer.\
+I love networking, it's so fun.\
+\
+Programming is like a set of puzzles that you shape, create, and put together.\
+It might look scary, but it's not!\
+Look through GitHubs [Learn To Code](https://github.com/collections/learn-to-code) collection!\
+\
 If you wish to contact me, you can do so by reaching out to me on Discord at:\
 ```jamesprototech```\
 \